 To date, there is no evidence that would suggest that.

 The World Small Animal Veterinary Association (WSAVA) issued a press release on March 20, 2020, that there is no evidence that people could contract COVID-19 from their pets.

 Some diagnostics labs in North America now offer COVID-19 testing in animals as part of organized surveillance studies.
 To date, IDEXX laboratories tested thousands of canine specimens, and none of them came back positive.
 One caveat with that is that none of them were from known infected households.
 It’s good they’re testing negative but not test dogs that belong to an infected owner?
 That might need some rethinking.

-Bottom line is that the experts in the field to date all agree that there is
+Bottom line is that the experts in the field to date seem to agree that there is

 What I think